The Roots of “Wolf Song”

 I met the eminent wolf ecosystem biologist Cristina Eisenberg when we were both fellows at Black Earth Institute.
 Cristina has a mission to get the word out about the crucial role wolves play in a healthy ecosystem.
 She invited me to accompany her research team into the field in Glacier National Park, so I could write poetry about the wolves firsthand.
 Little did I know that the call of the wolves would eventually pull me into such a magical and all-consuming theatrical project.

 Bringing what I had written back to Maine, I realized that this project would inspire more than an individual book of poetry.
 The epic tragedy of the wolf’s near-disappearance from the United States demands communal and societal, not just individual, grieving.
-I founded an organization, Poets Theater of Maine, to create the play, and the production became a collaborative effort among nearly 30 people: composers, musicians, choreographers, mask-makers, dancers, actors, and singers, all coming together to honor the spirit of the wolf.
+It took a new organization, Poets Theater of Maine, to create a new kind of play: an interactive collaborative poetic ritual theater production.
+Eventually, “Wolf Song” evolved into a collaborative effort among nearly 30 people: composers, musicians, choreographers, mask-makers, dancers, actors, and singers, all coming together to honor the spirit of the wolf.